onehouseinc/LakeView/README.md

 - **userUuid:** The user ID for accessing the service.
 Get this by clicking on your profile in the top right of the Onehouse console.
 - **apiKey:** The API key for authentication.
 Get this by opening Settings > API Settings in the Onehouse console and creating an API key.
 - **apiSecret:** The corresponding secret for the API key.
 Get this by opening Settings > API Settings in the Onehouse console and creating an API key.
-- **file:** Absolute path of json/yaml file containing onehouseClientConfig details - projectId, userId, apiKey, apiSecret.
+- **[Optional] file:** Absolute path of json/yaml file containing onehouseClientConfig details - projectId, userId, apiKey, apiSecret - if you wish to break them out into a separate file.

 **fileSystemConfiguration**
 - Description: Authentication configuration to access file system, only one of AWS S3 or Google Cloud Storage (GCS) credentials should be passed.